-Social networks have truly been an epochal revolution, but not because they have connected people to each other.
+Social networks were truly an epochal revolution, but not because they connected people to each other and fostered personal growth.
 Rather because they revealed who we are, something we were absolutely unaware of until the late 1990s.

 It is now normal to go to a movie at the cinema but spend most of the time ignoring the images on the screen and staying with your eyes on your own. smartphone: the sacredness of the show , massacred first by television and remote control , then from the internet, is now a distant memory.